The Crime Prevention Unit provides information for and about the Amarillo Police Department to the news media and to the public.

 The APD CPU provides, at no cost, public safety presentations that cover a wide variety of topics.
 Presentations can be tailored to the needs of any neighborhood, professional, social, or civic group.
 Call 378-4257 to speak to a CPU officer to arrange a crime prevention presentation for your group.

-Here's a partial list of safety and crime related presentations available: Neighborhood Watch, Women’s Personal Safety/Sexual Assault Awareness, Scam and Fraud Prevention, Workplace Violence Prevention & Response, Current and Local Crime Trends, and Crime Prevention for the Home.
+Here's a partial list of safety and crime related presentations available: Children's online safety, Officer Friendly, Neighborhood Watch, Women’s Personal Safety/Sexual Assault Awareness, Scam and Fraud Prevention, Workplace Violence Prevention & Response, Current and Local Crime Trends, and Crime Prevention for the Home.
 We urge anyone to call with presentation needs that are not included in this list.

 In addition to crime prevention education, a CPU officer will be glad to visit your home or business to provide helpful information to make your location safer and more secure.
 CPU officers provide information based on experience investigating crime and formal training in crime prevention techniques.